sisl/PLite.jl/README.md

 <a name="myfootnote4">4</a>:
 Although the objects and functions exported by `ExampleModule` is only available to the main process that runs on the console or Jupyter notebook.

+<a name="myfootnote5">5</a>:
+There are ways to deal with the problem of infinite support of the probability distribution underlying the transition, and infinite action spaces, for our version of MCTS.
+For more information, consider Adrien Couetoux's "Monte Carlo Tree Search for Continuous and Stochastic Sequential Decision Making Problems."